liuxjep/iam/iam_apikeys_services.md

 ## Passing an {{site.data.keyword.Bluemix_notm}} IAM token to authenticate with a service's API
 {: #token_auth}

 To retrieve an IAM access token, the API client must first invoke an {{site.data.keyword.Bluemix_notm}} IAM API to authenticate and retrieve that token.
-The preferred way for {{site.data.keyword.Bluemix_notm}} service API clients is to use an IAM API key to get an IAM access token.
+The preferred way for {{site.data.keyword.Bluemix_notm}} service API clients is to use an {{site.data.keyword.Bluemix_notm}} API key to get an IAM access token.
 The IAM access token can be used for multiple invocations of {{site.data.keyword.Bluemix_notm}} services that accept IAM access tokens as an authentication method.
 As IAM access tokens are digitally signed with asymmetric keys, {{site.data.keyword.Bluemix_notm}} services can validate an IAM access token without invoking any external service.
 This dramatically improves the performance of invoking an API.

 ![Authenticating with a service API by using an access token](images/tokenauth.svg "Retrieving a token from IAM by using an API key and passing the access token to target services to validate credentials"){: caption="Figure 2.
 Retrieving a token from IAM by using an API key and passing the access token to target services to validate credentials" caption-side="bottom"}